A Mighty Girl's top picks of books, toys, and clothing for dino-loving girls of all ages!

 This set is three in one building fun!
 Use the dark green and beige LEGO pieces to build an awe-inspiring T. Rex, with posable joints, an opening mouth, and even a bare rib cage to depict its former prey!
 Then take the set apart to build the two other models, a Triceratops and a Pterodactyl.
 With plenty of unusual blocks, this 174-piece kit is a great choice as a building project or to add unique pieces to your LEGO bin for freeform building.

 Build a wooden dinosaur — that actually moves and roars! — with this kit from Rokr!
 Pop the precision laser-cut wood pieces out and put them together, then put in some batteries and your dino will come to life.
-Dinosaurs can walk, roar, and even bite, and they're sound controlled, so they'll start moving when she claps, laughs, or commands.
-You can get models of an apatosaurus, a mammoth, a stegosaurus, a triceratops, and a tyrannosaurus rex.
+This T.Rex model has 84 wooden pieces, plus the motor it needs to operate; it can walk and roar!
+The robot is sound-controlled, so it will start moving at her command.

 Over 20 of the fascinating creatures from the Jurassic period are illustrated on this jigsaw puzzle, including the beloved brachiosaurus, the stegosaurus and the carnivorous allosaurus.
 This 1000-piece puzzle from Eurographics features detailed drawings drawn from scientific analysis of fossils, and with a finished size of finished size of 19.25" x 26.5", she'll be able to see every detail.
 It's sure to be a hit with budding paleontologists!